 The design included re-use of the existing elevator shafts with new equipment, two new elevators, providing accessible routes throughout the building and sufficient means of egress.
 Redevelopment included replacement of windows, doors, roof systems, elevator systems and all mechanical, plumbing and electrical systems.
 A fire-sprinkler system and new fire-alarm system were also installed.

-Overall, PR&A’s experience with restoration and redevelopment of historic structures allows us a unique opportunity to use real cost examples when projecting anticipated repairs and capital expenditures over time or assessing a property’s condition as part of our acquisition services.
+PR&A’s experience with restoration and redevelopment of historic structures allows us a unique opportunity to translate real cost examples into projected costs for anticipated repairs and capital expenditures over time that are useful when assessing a property’s condition as part of our acquisition services.